Hiring a Prenup Lawyer

 A good lawyer -- well, two lawyers, actually -- will ensure that your prenup fits your needs and stands up well to challenges.

 The law considers marriage a contract between two people.
 Unless the married couple creates a legally binding agreement that states otherwise, the law in the state where parties live will govern property rights.
 A prenuptial agreement, also called a premarital agreement, or a prenup for short, allows a couple to set the terms of property rights for their marriage.
+There are many reasons to hire a prenup lawyer.
+Below you will find a discussion of the role a prenup lawyer can play for you.

 Reasons to Hire a Lawyer to Make a Prenup